201 Khalid Ibn Walid Corps

-The 201 Khalid Ibn Walid Corps is one of the eight corps of the Islamic Emirate Army established in October 2021 and headquartered in Laghman.
+The 201 Khalid Ibn al-Walid Corps is one of the eight corps of the Islamic Emirate Army established in October 2021 and headquartered in Laghman.
 The current Chief of Staff is Abdul Rahman Mansoori.

 The conventional corps of the Islamic Emirate Army were renamed in November 2021 by Mohammad Yaqub Mujahid, Acting Minister of Defense.
-The 201 Corps was renamed 'Khalid Ibn Walid' and at the time was under the command of Abu Dujana (Commander); Abdul Rahman Mansoori (Chief of Staff); and Ibrahim (Deputy Commander).
+The 201 Corps was renamed 'Khalid Ibn Walid' and at the time was under the command of Abu Dujana Abdul-Sabur (Commander); Abdul Rahman Mansoori (Chief of Staff); and Ibrahim (Deputy Commander).

 The Islamic Republic of Afghanistan-era corps it replaced was known as the 201st 'Selab' Corps and was a part of Afghan National Army.